stonehearth/startermod_items/README.md

 sample_shield
 - similar to sample sword and armor, footmen will automatically equip iconic version
 - to edit shield, be sure to edit both the iconic and the equipped versions of the .qmo files.
 The shield is carried sideways by the footman.

+sample_lamp
+- implements the lamp component, which causes an effect to run at sundown, and to stop running at sun-up.
+- in this case, the effect assigned to "light_effect" is the "sample_lamp_effect", which is stored in this mod's data\effects file
+- sample_lamp_effect re-uses an existing particle effect (called cubemitter) from the regular stonehearth mod, called "particles/lamp/lamp.cubemitter".
+It makes sure that the cubes of light are being emitted from the correct location on the model.

+hung_lamp
+- is just like sample_lamp except that comparing hung_lamppost_effect to sample_lamp_effect illustrates how to move the effect elsewhere on the model.

+sample_fountain
+- illustrates how to create brand-new cubemitters for the water effects.
+The effects are added via the effect_list component, which will play anything given to it immediately on placement in the world, and are defined in data/effects/sample_fount_effect
+- the cubemitters mentioned in the effect can be found in data/horde/particles/water
+- cubemitters are complicated, but feel free to mess with the values in the file and see what happens!

+sample_fountain_fine
+- just like sample_fountain, but nicer, in case you'd like to include a "fine" version for a crafter to create at random